active-driven/SpeakingClock/README.md

 # FirstProjects

-Simple projects based on reddit channel https://www.reddit.com/r/dailyprogrammer/ All things made by me (almost) alone.
-Exceptions as noted in code.
+Simple projects based on challenges from subreddit https://www.reddit.com/r/dailyprogrammer/ All apps made by me alone.
+Exceptions as noted in the code.

 dream_tree